maraakate/gsmaster/readme.txt

                         sent before a server will be added to the list.

  -tcpport - xxxxx causes server to bind to a particular TCP port for the gamespy list query from clients.
 Default is 28900.
   If you depart from this you need to communicate this to your users somehow.
   This feature is included since this code could be modified to provide master services for other games.

  -serverlist <filename> - Adds servers from a list.
 Hostnames are supported.
   Format is <ip>,<query port>,<gamename> i.e. maraakate.org,27982,daikatana.

  -httpenable - grabs HTTP lists of QW, Q2, and Q1 from QTracker and other places.

+ -masterlist <filename> - Adds master servers from a list.
+Every hour GSMaster will ping these servers to grab their lists.
+  Hostnames are supported.
+  Format is <ip>,<query port>,<gamename> i.e. maraakate.org,27900,quakeworld.

 NOTES:  DJGPP port is currently broken.
 Compiles and executes fine, but only